Foul Play (1978 film): Plot

-Darrow then details her "contingency plan" to eliminate the pope: if the pope is not dead at the end of act I, if he leaves his seat at any time, or if the police arrive, Whitey Jackson will open fire from one of the auditorium's two organ bays.
-Mr. Hennessy knocks out Charlie and defeats Delia in a duel of martial arts, after which Tony and Gloria drive to the opera house, having some unusual problems along the way such as crashing into an Italian restaurant and commandeering an airport limousine carrying a pair of Japanese tourists.
-After making it backstage, Gloria is grabbed by Jackson, who kills one of several security guards who have joined the pursuit.
-An enraged Gloria attempts to attack Jackson, who simply shoves her to the floor.
-This gives Tony the room he needs to shoot the albino, thus thwarting the plan to kill the pope.
-When the albino falls from the rafters, he gets tangled in ropes and activates a lever that lowers a stage-length display of the ship H.M.S.
-Pinafore, which is unrelated to the current production.
-As the performance ends, Gloria and Tony are revealed kissing, onstage, along with the now-dead bodies of Jackson and the guard, but the pope, who seems not to have noticed anything unusual, leads the audience in applause for the cast, the orchestra, and Stanley, who is hiding from Gloria as the conductor.
+Darrow then details her "contingency plan" to eliminate the pope: if the pope is not dead at the end of act I, if he leaves his seat at any time, or if the police arrive, Whitey will open fire from one of the auditorium's two organ bays.
+Mr. Hennessy knocks out Charlie and defeats Delia in a duel of martial arts, after which Tony and Gloria drive to the opera house.
+After making it backstage, Gloria is grabbed by Whitey, who kills one of several security guards who have joined the pursuit.
+Enraged, Gloria attempts to attack Whitey, who shoves her to the floor.
+This gives Tony the room he needs to shoot Whitey dead, thus thwarting the plan to kill the pope.
+As the performance ends, Gloria and Tony are revealed kissing, onstage, along with the now-dead bodies of Whitey and the guard, but the pope, who seems not to have noticed anything unusual, leads the audience in applause for the cast, the orchestra, and Stanley, who is hiding from Gloria as the conductor.